Flekkerøy Tunnel

-The Flekkerøy Tunnel (Flekkerøytunnelen) is a subsea road tunnel on the county road 457 in the municipality of Kristiansand in Agder county, Norway.
+The Flekkerøy Tunnel (Flekkerøytunnelen) is a subsea road tunnel on the county road 457 in Kristiansand Municipality in Agder county, Norway.
 It is the southernmost subsea tunnel in Norway.
 The tunnel runs under the strait between Kroodden on the mainland and the island of Flekkerøya.
 The tunnel is 2321 m long, it reaches a depth of 101 m below sea level, and the maximum gradient is 10%.
 Construction started on the Flekkerøy tunnel on 1 August 1988.
 The breakthrough in the tunnel was on 6 March 1989 and the tunnel was opened on 15 August 1989.
-It replaced a ferry connection between Møvik in mainland Kristiansand and Lindebøkilen on the island of Flekkerøy.
+It replaced a ferry connection between Møvik in mainland Kristiansand and Lindebøkilen on the island of Flekkerøya.